6 Nonexistent People Who Received Oscar Nominations

 It’s hard enough to get nominated for an Academy Award if you're a living, breathing person.
 It’s even harder to be nominated when you don’t actually exist.
 Here are six “people” who did just that.

 Dalton Trumbo—the subject of the Oscar-nominated 2015 biopic Trumbo—was famously part of the infamous Hollywood blacklist during the Communist-hunting McCarthy Era.
 But he wouldn’t let a ban keep him from writing, and he did so under not one pseudonym, but dozens.
 Two of them won Academy Awards.
 Trumbo was a member of the Communist Party USA who served 11 months in a Kentucky penitentiary for contempt of Congress when he refused to name names during the HUAC investigation.
 He won an Oscar for The Brave One under the name Robert Rich, which he eventually received in 1975, just a year before his death.
 Trumbo also wrote Roman Holiday using real writer Ian McLellan Hunter as a front.
 McLellan received the Academy Award for Roman Holiday, but later admitted he hadn’t been involved with it at all.
 Trumbo received his rightful posthumous Oscar in 1993 for the Audrey Hepburn classic, and in 2011, writing credit was restored on the movie itself.

 This one is slightly misleading, because Pierre Boulle did actually exist.
-Not only did he write the novel The Bridge Over the River Kwai, he also penned Planet of the Apes.
-But even though Boulle won an Oscar for writing the screenplay for Bridge, he didn’t actually write it—nor did he speak or read any English whatsoever.
+Not only did he write the novel The Bridge Over the River Kwai, he also penned the Planet of the Apes book.
+But even though Boulle won an Oscar for writing the screenplay for Bridge on the River Kwai, he didn’t actually write it—nor did he speak or read any English whatsoever.
 The real writers who adapted the novel were also part of the blacklist, so they were unable to take credit for their achievement.
-The widows of the two writers, Carl Foreman and Michael Wilson, finally received their posthumous Academy Awards in 1985.
+The actual writers, Carl Foreman and Michael Wilson, finally received their posthumous Academy Awards in 1985.